 The Most Dangerous Man in America, Daniel Ellsberg and the Pentagon Papers.
-Judith Ehrlich and Rick Goldsmith, filmmakers.
+Judith Ehrlich and Rick Goldsmith.
 Oscar-nominated documentary that goes to the heart of the lies and deceptions that drove the Vietnam War and the courage it took to release the Pentagon Papers.

 The Winter Soldier Project.
 In February 1971, one month after the revelations of the My Lai massacre, The Vietnam Veterans Against the War organized the Winter Soldier Investigation where more than 125 veterans spoke of atrocities they had witnessed or committed.

 Hearts and Minds.
 Peter Davis.
 1974 Oscar winner unflinchingly confronts the United States' involvement in Vietnam, using a wealth of sources - from interviews to newsreels to documentary footage of the conflict at home and abroad.

 Dear America: Letters Home from Vietnam.
 Bill Couturie.
 1987 film featuring letters written by American soldiers read by actors, reveals what was going on in the minds of the soldiers who were there, without any tricks of memory or historical revisionism.

 On Two Fronts: Latinos & Vietnam.
 Myelene Moreno.
 2015 film examines the Latino experience during a war that placed its heaviest burden on working class youth.
 Includes a Latino veteran who resigned from the local draft board to protest the war.